Onions

 Approx 150 seeds per pack.

 Seed Story: Ok, so I admit they’re not actually Welsh.
 The name refers to a near obsolete word ‘welch’, which means ‘foreign’ or ‘non-native’, as the onions themselves originate from China.
 Known by many different names including Japanese bunching onion and long green onion, welsh onions are a useful addition to any veg garden.
 They’re one of my favourites as they’re easy to grow, really productive and immensely versatile.
 They’re also a perennial and pretty much evergreen here in mild south-west Wales, where I’ve been growing them for a good few years now.
 You can either harvest them whole, digging up the clump, dividing it and replanting the other half, or you can snip off the leaves as and when, throughout the year.
 They don’t form much of a bulb, so more like a chunky spring onion, but bolder in flavour.
 Chop them up and cook with them in place of a normal onion, or shred them finely and use raw in salads and the like.
-The pretty, white flowers are tasty too, and the bees absolutely love them.
+The pretty, white flowers are tasty too, and bees and other pollinators absolutely love them.

 Why not save your own seeds!?
 All our seeds are open pollinated, non-hybrid varieties.